plotly/dash-slicer/README.md

 **method `VolumeSlicer.create_overlay_data(mask, color=None)`**

-Given a 3D mask array and an index, create an object that can be used as output for `slicer.overlay_data`.
+Given a 3D mask array, create an object that can be used as output for `slicer.overlay_data`.
+Set mask to `None` to clear the mask.
 The color can be a hex color or an rgb/rgba tuple.
 Alternatively, color can be a list of such colors, defining a colormap.

 **property `VolumeSlicer.axis`** (`int`): The axis to slice.